BiKajoin/BiKajoin/README.md

 🔭 I’m currently working on my final project about using Deep Learning Model for Nowcasting web application developing using Django.

 ⚡My Past Project can be found on my GitHub, "github.com/BiKajoin".
 And you can visit my team project from the link listed below:

-  👯 Sleepy Project:
+  👯 Sleepy Project: github.com/Phyke/SleepyPoker

-  Source: github.com/Phyke/SleepyPoker

   The project is about a multiplayer card game based on, Poker, running on Node.js.
 I'm responsible for designing the system and game rules.
 I also worked as QA Tester   for testing the logic of the game.

-  👯 Hotel Reservation:
+  👯 Hotel Reservation: github.com/DIALQGUE/HotelReservation

-  Source: github.com/DIALQGUE/HotelReservation

   The project is about a CLI application for a hotel reservation system focusing on object-oriented design and analysis.
 I'm responsible for doing object-oriented       design   designing class diagrams and usecase narratives.